Beekman Verplanck Hoffman

-Hoffman was born 28 November 1789 at Poughkeepsie, New York, son of the Honorable Anthony A. Hoffman and Gertrude Verplank.
+Hoffman was born on November 28, 1789 in Poughkeepsie, New York.
+He was son of the Honorable Anthony A. Hoffman and Gertrude Verplank.

-Hoffman received his midshipman’s warrant on 4 July 1805 and in a few days was ordered to report to USS Hornet outfitting for a cruise at New York.
-He later served with Captain Trippe on board the Argus.
-During one of his cruises the ship stopped in Havana, Cuba and every man but eight contracted or died from yellow fever.
+Hoffman received his midshipman’s warrant on July 4, 1805 and in a few days was ordered to report to USS Hornet which was at New York outfitting for a cruise.
+He later served with Captain John Trippe on board Argus.
+During one of his cruises the ship stopped in Havana, Cuba, and every man but eight contracted yellow fever.

-On 19 March 1812 Hoffman joined Constitution’s crew as an acting lieutenant.
-By July he was fourth lieutenant and had moved up to second lieutenant until displaced back to third by the transfer of Lieutenant Ballard to the ship on 1 January 1813.
-Hoffman remained with Constitution until Captain Stewart made him prize master of HMS Cyane after the battle of 20 February 1815.
+On March 19, 1812 Hoffman joined Constitution’s crew as an acting lieutenant.
+By July he was fourth lieutenant, and had moved up to second lieutenant until displaced back to third by the transfer of Lieutenant Henry E. Ballard to the ship on January 1, 1813.
+Hoffman remained with Constitution until Captain Charles Stewart made him prize master of HMS Cyane after the battle of February 20, 1815.

-A story about Hoffman’s pet dog also features in many stories of Constitution’s final war cruise.
-According to Chaplain Assheton Humphreys,
+A story about Hoffman’s pet dog, Guerriere the Terrier, also features in many stories of Constitution’s final war cruise.
+According to the journal kept by Acting Chaplain Assheton Humphreys:

 “A terrier dog (named Guerriere) belonging to Lieut.
 Hoffman, from the very great sagacity with which he was gifted had become a great favourite with all hands officers and man [sic].
 So a display of almost natural faculties did he exhibit that many were of the opinion that he would talk were it not that he feared he should be set to work, be the talking part as it may, he frequently did work, for whenever all hands were called to about ship he was sure to pay his respects to the Captain of the mast who placing the end of the weather fore brace in his mouth he would lead it along in as perfect order as any two legged sea dog and perform various little duties about the mast full as well.
 Never would the drum beat to quarters but with every token of the greatest satisfaction he would repair to the taffrel [sic], and there remain until it again beat for boarders, firemen, &c when he would always go with them and when they returned to their quarters or guns he would return to his former station.
 On this day his sagacity appeared preeminent.
 ‘Twas about 4 o’clock P.M.
 Lieut.
 Ballard and myself were walking the weather side of the quarter deck lamenting our hard luck in not falling in with an Enemys [sic] ship altho’ we had almost bearded the lion in his den, and all unconscious of any craft being near us.
 Guerriere who was playing about the heels of Lieut Ballard appeared uncommonly frisky and was rather troublesome, at length becoming an incumbrance he attracted the particular attention of the Lieut, perceiving which he jumped upon the hammock clothes and stretching his head to windward began to bark most vehemently;‑ upon looking to discover what attracted his notice lo! and behold! there was a large frigate standing down before the wind under a press of sail, which the gentlemen at the mast head had not yet discovered, fearing perhaps to look to windward lest “the winds should visit their cheeks too unduly” as my friend Hamlet the dane [sic], says.”